 |Green Mountain is more resistant to root rot than most other cultivars of Boxwood.
 That said, there is still some susceptibility to root rot, blight and leaf spots.
 Common pests include the boxwood leafminer, boxwood mite and boxwood psyllid.
 Nematodes can be an issue in the South.|

-There are many different species and varieties of box hedge available on the market, but we and millions of others prefer Buxus Green Mountain for some very specific reasons.
+There are many different species and varieties of box hedges available on the market, but we and millions of others prefer Buxus Green Mountain Boxwood Hedge for some very specific reasons.
 Buxus x ‘Green Mountain’ (a hybrid) has been one of the most popular varieties in the US since its introduction in the 1970s.
 It surpassed many of the standby varieties due to its wonderful appearance, hardiness, and low maintenance needs.
-It can grow in full sun to nearly full shade, and deer won’t touch it.
+The green mountain boxwood can grow in full sun to nearly full shade, and deer won’t touch it.
 It is versatile and tough, and we just can’t get enough of it.

 A Beautiful Specimen

-One of the main reasons to love Box hedge as Green Mountain is for its lovely appearance.
-Box hedge has been the landscape plant of choice for thousands of years, and Green Mountain offers significant improvements over the older varieties.
+One of the main reasons to love the Green Mountain Boxwood hedge is for its lovely appearance.
+Boxwood has been the landscape plant of choice for thousands of years, and Buxus Green Mountain offers significant improvements over the older varieties

 A True Classic

 Boxwoods have been used in gardens for hedges as far back as 4000 BC when they were favored by the Egyptians (we know, it’s crazy).
-Box hedge plants were then used extensively throughout Europe before being introduced to the US in the 1650s.
-Box hedges can be found at many historical estates throughout the world, and it is a key ingredient in historic estate restoration projects.
-Buy Boxwood for sale Now!
+Green Mountain Boxwood was then used extensively throughout Europe before being introduced to the US in the 1650s.
+Buxus Green Mountain can be found at many historical estates throughout the world, and it is a key ingredient in historic estate restoration projects.

-One of the most exciting things about box hedge is its excellent winter color.
+One of the most exciting things about Green Mountain Boxwood Hedge is its excellent winter color.
 Many boxwood cultivars experience some degree of winter bronzing, and it can take on a very unattractive hue on many varieties.
 Green Mountain, however, has very little bronzing in winter and it really only happens when they are in full sun.
-As soon as the weather begins to warm in spring, the bronzed tips are quickly replaced with a lush green leaf color as a boxwood foliage.
+As soon as the weather begins to warm in spring, the bronzed tips are quickly replaced with lush green leaf color.

 Form and Growth Rate

-Green Mountain has a moderate growth rate for a box hedge, increasing by about 4 inches per year.
+Green Mountain Boxwood’s growth rate is moderate for a boxwood hedge, increasing by about 4 inches per year.
 This rate can be increased by optimum water and fertilizer.
 Typically, growth slows after they reach about 15 years of age.
-This moderate growth rate means you can achieve a sizeable box hedge without having to wait very long, but you also won’t be burdened with heavy maintenance requirements.
+This moderate green mountain boxwood growth rate means you can achieve a sizable box hedge without having to wait very long, but you also won’t be burdened with heavy maintenance requirements.
 At around 15 years old, left unpruned, it can reach around 3.5’ tall by 2.5’ wide.

 Tough as Nails

-Not only is Boxwood shrubs a beauty, but they are incredibly tough, hardy, and easy to grow.
+Not only is Green Mountain Boxwood a beauty, but it is also incredibly tough, hardy, and easy to grow.

-Deer and rabbits avoid boxwoods.
-Green Mountain boxwood shrubs does not have any other serious pest issues.
+Deer and rabbits avoid boxwoods in general.
+Green Mountain Boxwood does not have any other serious pest issues.
 Some things to watch for with any boxwood are psyllid, leaf miner, and mites, but all of these can be easily treated with simple cultural methods or low-intensity insecticides.

-Green Mountain box hedge is one of the most cold-hardy boxwoods available.
+Green Mountain boxwood hedge is one of the most cold-hardy boxwoods available.
 Bred in Canada originally, it grows well down to USDA Zone 4.
 Its growing region is truly huge.

-The most common topic surrounding box hedges over the past few years is Boxwood Blight.
+The most common topic surrounding buxus green mountain hedges over the past few years is Boxwood Blight.
 This fungal disease is easily spread from plant to plant, particularly in wet areas.
 Infection results in leaf drop and eventual death of the plant.
 It affects boxwoods, Sweet Box (Sarcococca sp.), and Pachysandra.

-No boxwood variety as of yet has been shown to be fully resistant to Green Mountain Boxwood Blight, but there are definitely some that are more resistant than others.
-Green Mountain has shown itself to be among the top varieties for resistance, although different studies have had inconsistent results regarding exactly how near the top it falls.
-Our box hedge are certified blight-free by our participation in the voluntary Oregon Boxwood Blight Cleanliness Program.
-We go through rigorous cleanliness practices and have regular inspections to ensure our small boxwood hedge are 100% clean.
+No boxwood variety as of yet has been shown to be fully resistant to Boxwood Blight, but there are definitely some that are more resistant than others.
+Green Mountain Boxwood Hedge has shown itself to be among the top varieties for resistance, although different studies have had inconsistent results regarding exactly how near the top it falls.
+Our boxwood crops are certified blight-free by our participation in the voluntary Oregon Boxwood Blight Cleanliness Program.
+We go through rigorous cleanliness practices and have regular inspections to ensure our boxwoods are 100% clean.
 We are approved to ship boxwood into any state.

 While the thought of Blight can be scary, the good news is that it can be effectively prevented and controlled by careful cultural practices.
 The main factors are cleanliness (cleaning up leaf debris, thinning plants to improve airflow), and water practices (avoid leaf wetness and planting sites must be well draining).
 There are also some products available that can be applied to control the pathogen.
-If you do have an area where you have lost boxwoods to blight, we don’t recommend planting boxwoods again, but maybe try a substitute such as Hick’s Yew (Taxus x media ‘Hicksii’) or Box Honeysuckle (Lonicera Nitida).
+If you do have an area where you have lost boxwoods to blight, we don’t recommend planting boxwoods again, but maybe try boxwood alternatives such as Hick’s Yew (Taxus x media ‘Hicksii’) or Box Honeysuckle (Lonicera Nitida).

-Boxwood hedges are incredibly easy to care for, which is especially wonderful since they are typically planted in large quantities.
-Instead of trying to wrangle a weed-like privet hedge, do yourself a favor by planting low-maintenance cheap box hedge plants.
+Buxus Green Mountain Boxwood hedges are incredibly easy to care for, which is especially wonderful since they are typically planted in large quantities.
+Instead of trying to wrangle a weed-like privet hedge, do yourself a favor by planting low-maintenance boxwood hedges.

-The best time to plant a boxwood hedge plants is in fall or spring.
-In more temperate climates where the soil is workable throughout the winter, planting in winter is also a good choice.
-Summer planting box hedges is possible, but it is important to keep the hedge well-watered to avoid unnecessary stress that may weaken the plants.
-Whenever you choose to plant Buxus, choose a well-draining planting site, do not bury any of the trunk of the of the plants in soil, and make sure to water thoroughly right after planting.
+The best time to plant a boxwood hedge plant is in fall or spring.
+In more temperate climates where the soil is workable throughout the winter, planting boxwood in winter is also a good choice.
+Planting box hedges in summer are possible, but it is important to keep the hedge well-watered to avoid unnecessary stress that may weaken the plants.
+Whenever you choose to plant Buxus, choose a well-draining planting site, do not bury any of the trunks of the plants in soil, and make sure to water thoroughly right after planting.
 A generous application of mulch is very beneficial.

-Box hedge are not “hungry” plants, and if the existing soil has a pH level of 6.5-7 you may not need to supplement at all.
+Boxwoods are not “hungry” plants, and if the existing soil has a pH level of 6.5-7 you may not need to supplement at all.
 Applying some compost or a slow-release fertilizer on top of your mulch layer in late fall may be beneficial, but is likely not necessary to keep your box hedge thriving.